alokhom/flux/README.md

 to store - even inside a public repository.
-The SealedSecret can be decrypted only by the controller running in the target cluster and nobody else (not even the original author) is able to obtain the originaly Secret from the SealedSecret.
+The SealedSecret can be decrypted only by the controller running in the target cluster and nobody else (not even the original author) is able to obtain the originalz Secret from the SealedSecret.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->